 Certain of our products are also subject to regulation by the EPA under the Federal Insecticide, Fungicide, and Rodenticide Act ("FIFRA").
 FIFRA establishes a system of pesticide, including disinfectant products, regulation to protect applicators, consumers and the environment.
 Under FIFRA, certain of our cleaning products, including the disinfectant products, may require approval from and registration with the EPA prior to sale.
 Products subject to FIFRA must comply with specified approval, registration, manufacture, labeling, and reporting requirements, among other requirements.
-The EPA is authorized to take enforcement action to prevent the sale or distribution of non-compliant disinfectant products, including to prevent the sale or distribution of unregistered disinfectants and to prevent the sale or distribution of registered pesticides that are not permitted to make claims permitted by the terms of their registration, among other areas of non-compliance.
+The EPA is authorized to take enforcement action to prevent the sale or distribution of non-compliant disinfectant products, including to prevent the sale or distribution of unregistered disinfectants and to prevent the sale or distribution of non-compliant disinfectant products, including to the terms of their registration, among other areas of non-compliance.
 The EPA may seek penalties for regulatory noncompliance under certain circumstances.
 Manufacturers subject to FIFRA are also required to register with the EPA and report certain types of information regarding disinfectant products to the EPA.
 Importers and exporters of products regulated under FIFRA are also subject to filing and other requirements.
 Certain state laws may also impose requirements applicable to cleaning products, and non-compliance may result in penalties or other regulatory action.